 Moreover, A4E also supports the inclusion of SAF production in the list of sectors that can benefit from the Temporary Crisis and Transition framework.
 SAF should be considered as a strategic sector for a net zero economy under Section 2.8 of this framework, being necessary to fulfil the implementation of the European Green Deal including the ReFuelEU Aviation Regulation.

 The Green Deal Industrial Plan should develop a sizeable financial SAF incentivisation scheme that can match the US Inflation Reduction Act (IRA) and similar legislation abroad.
-This would provide the much needed financial “carrot” to the “stick” that is the ambitious blending mandates of the ReFuel EU Aviation legislation that would ensure that Europe is not once more falling behind on a key net-zero technology.
+This would provide the much-needed financial “carrot” to the “stick” that is the ambitious blending mandates of the ReFuel EU Aviation legislation that would ensure that Europe is not once more falling behind on key net-zero technology.

 As part of the implementation of the proposed amendments, the European Commission should consider several industry-specific practicalities.
 Clarity on the following elements will be needed once the amendments have been approved:

 - Operational and auditor guidance to make the system effective notably in respect of the technical screening criteria for passenger and freight air transport;

 - Clarification of definitions and choice of data sources;

 - Clarification of the timing of the Act’s entry in force: eligibility, alignment